What is Network Penetration Testing?

 • Ensuring network and system security

 In simplest terms, network pen testing simulates a real-life attack, providing critical information about potential weaknesses hackers could use as entry points to gain access to the network.
-Ethical hackers use a variety of methods to attempt to compromise the network.
+Ethical hackers use a variety of methods and network penetration testing steps in attempt to compromise the network.

-A typical network pen testing approach involves the following steps:
+A typical network pen testing or penetration testing approach involves the following steps:

 After testing the network to understand its behaviour, perform automated scanning validation to manually verify the results from scanning in previous phase.
 Then, penetration testing is performed where testers try to exploit the network and applications hosted in the network by leveraging misconfigurations and software vulnerabilities such as buffer overflows, injection, brute force attacks, etc.

-A few different types of network penetration testing can impact the structure and deliverables of the penetration testing methodology described above.
+A few different types of testing can impact the structure and deliverables of the network penetration testing methodology described above.
 Specifically, there are two main categories of network penetration testing:

 External penetration tests include: